lukaspustina/rs-collector/README.md

 * `mongo.replicasets.oplog_lag.[min,avg,max]` collects the min, avg, and max oplog replication lag between a replica set's primary and the corresponding secondaries.
 These values are measured only on the currently active primary.

 ### Postfix

+### rs-collector
+* `rs-collector.stats.rss` collects the resident set size (physical memory) in KB consumed by rs-collector; only supported on Linux.
+* `rs-collector.stats.samples` collects the number of transmitted samples.
+* `rs-collector.versio` collects the version 'x.y.z' of rs-collector as x * 1.000.0000 + y * 1000 + z.

+These metrics can also be used to check the liveliness of rs-collector and as heartbeat.

 ## Configuration